Floydlang/floyd/docs/floyd_speak.md

 - Function local variables
 - Member variables of structs.

-When defining a variable you can often skip telling which type it is, since the type can be deduced by the Floyd compiler.
+When defining a variable you can often skip telling which type it is, since the type can be inferred by the Floyd compiler.

 Explicit